Ahmad Shah Durrani: Seventh invasion of India (1764–1765)

 While returning to Afghanistan, Ahmad Shah conferred Sirhind on Ala Singh, a Sikh who had submitted to him.
 Ala Singh submitted the same tribute as other governors, paying a subsidy of 350,000 rupees annually.
 It was also believed the appointment would divide the Sikhs.
 This would later prove successful, as Ala Singh repelled an attack by the Dal Khalsa under Hari Singh Dhillon and also killed him.

-After crossing the Sutlej, the Afghan army was set upon by the Sikhs, engaging in fierce fighting, both sides withdraw when nightfall came.
+After crossing the Sutlej, the Afghan army was set upon by the Sikhs and a battle ensued.
+Both sides eventually withdrew when nightfall came.
 On the second day a Sikh force attempted to harass the Afghan rear, but was repelled and the Sikhs suffered heavy casualties.
 Skirmishes on the third day saw the Sikhs continue hit-and-run tactics at Nurmahal, and a battle on the fourth day near Kapurthala saw the Afghans receive heavy casualties.
 A final battle on the seventh day took place on the Beas, where the Sikhs were routed and pursued.

 Ahmad Shah completed his return to Afghanistan by the end of March, but suffered heavy casualties crossing the Chenab after reaching an incorrect area to ford the river, with thousands of men drowned or swept away by the current.
 Lee claims the Afghans suffered more casualties in the crossing than all of Ahmad Shah's battles with the Sikhs.